 The most important thing when disagreements crop up on your team is to make sure arguments don’t grow heated.
 New York Times best-selling author Liane Davey has some advice for the best way to cool down a conflict between coworkers, “The minute you accept that the conflict is productive and that the person you’re in conflict with is worthy, the nature of the conflict will immediately change for the better,” she says.
 “The tone will improve as the conflict becomes centered on the ideas rather than the individuals who are presenting them.”

-Tips for healthy workplace debates
+Tips for healthy debates and conflict in the workplace

 Shauntrice Martin, executive director of the Bay Area Urban Debate League, has taken the skills she learned in her youth through debate and applied them to her career.
 To keep things amicable on a team project, Martin suggests: